PRIESKA COPPER-ZINC PROJECT

 In parallel with the BFS optimisation, Orion is continuing to fast-track the Prieska development, with other key steps including:

 - Progressing project financing discussions;

 - Progressing project implementation planning; and

 - Negotiating agreements with concentrate off-take partners and key suppliers

 Orion Minerals is also progressing other key commercial work streams including concentrate marketing, project financing as well as the completion of project permitting.

-The Environmental Authorisation for Prieska was awarded in July 2019 paving the way for the award of the Mining Right, which represents the final permit required to commence project construction.
+The Environmental Authorisation for Prieska was awarded in July 2019 and the Mining Right, for an initial 24 year term, September 2019.